 Congratulations to Reilly who graduated from Ferndale High School.
 Reilly stayed busy throughout his high school career by playing league hockey for Royal Oak and volunteering as a member of the National Honor Society.
 He graduated with special honors and commendations in math, science, and social studies.
 Reilly will be attending the University of Michigan in fall.
 He has many interests and has not yet chosen a major.
 U of M awarded Reilly the Jean Fairfax Scholarship which recognizes scholarly potential and leadership, particularly community service.
 Ms. Fairfax was a 1941 U of M graduate and civil rights champion.
 Congratulations, Reilly!

 Melissa Clark sends her greetings!
 Melissa spent years as a Japhet student and has fond memories of her Japhet connections and family.
 After graduating from Japhet and high school, Melissa came back to work in Japhet’s Daycare for several years, caring for the children of several current Japhet faculty and staff members when they were young.
-Melissa and her husband Dave live in St. Clair Shores and enjoy traveling when they have the opportunity.
-In the past few years, their travel destinations have included Alaska and Germany.
+Melissa enjoys traveling when she has the opportunity.
+Her travel destinations have included Alaska and Germany.
 Melissa has worked in the corporate travel industry for 20+ years.
 She especially enjoys the relationships she has built with clients over the years and the opportunity to work with people daily.
 Looking back, she appreciates the close-knit Japhet family and remembers a team effort where everybody helped each other.
 Melissa tells us that recently she has connected with several former Japhet schoolmates via social media and has enjoyed catching up with them.

 Joey graduated from Royal Oak High School.
 Beyond the usual class requirements, he also took engineering and mechanical shop classes at the Oakland Schools Technical Campus.
 Joey hopes to make these classes a stepping stone to a degree and career in engineering.
 Joey was involved with the Royal Oak FIRST Robotics Team and played varsity lacrosse for the Ravens.
 In summer Joey is a camp counselor at Camp Leelanau.
 Japhet students attending the Leelanau Outdoor Center (LOC) had an opportunity to see and utilize the Human Foosball court built by Joey’s CT group.
 Joey has always enjoyed the camp and sees its lessons as an extension of the Japhet character qualities.
 He feels the positive lessons learned at Japhet, LOC, and at Camp Leelanau made him who he is.
 Joey says that it is always great to get reinforcement of the good ideas and actions you believe in.
 He currently attends Principia College.